7 Ways to Get the Most from Your Air Conditioning

-Many utility companies across the country are offering free or low-cost energy audits and low-cost loans for remediation where there are problems.
-Check with your local electric company for offers.
-Many now offer a deep energy retro-fit for your home.
+A number of utility companies across the country provide free or low-cost energy audits and low-cost loans for remediation where there are problems.
+Check with your local electric company; many now offer a deep energy retrofit for your home.

-Biddle said that many home builders and architects are starting to get on board with “green” building techniques.
+Biddle mentions that many home builders, architects, and remodelers are on board with “green” building techniques.

-Lance Hodes, owner of Haydenville Woodworking and design in South Deerfield, MA recommends similar methods for cooling your home as heating.
-“A tight house and insulation keeps both the cold and the heat in,” said Hodes.
-If you want to get the most out of your air conditioning, Hodes recommends using cellulose insulation.
-“It’s a little more costly than fiberglass but is sustainable and effective,” he said.
-Hodes also suggested having thermally insulated exterior doors, double or triple-hung windows, and a well-ventilated attic.
-“Besides keeping your home cooler, when it gets too hot in your attic it degrades your roofing materials,” said Hodes.
+Lance Hodes, owner of Haydenville Woodworking and Design in South Deerfield, MA advocates similar methods for cooling your home as heating: “A tight house and insulation keeps both the cold and the heat in.”
+If you want to get the most out of your air conditioning, Hodes recommends installing cellulose insulation.
+“It’s a little more costly than fiberglass but is sustainable and effective.”
+Hodes also suggests having thermally insulated exterior doors, double or triple-hung windows, and a well-ventilated attic.
+“Besides keeping your home cooler, when it gets too hot in your attic it degrades your roofing materials.”